kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 The following is the architecture diagram of this project system, and this project focuses on the `unknown task processing` module.

-Before entering this module, unknown tasks have been detected and samples have been labeled by some means such as manual labeling.
+Before entering this module, unknown tasks have been [detected](https://github.com/kubeedge/ianvs/tree/4ae10f0e5e1ab958e143b04fade4acc448009857/examples/scene-based-unknown-task-recognition/lifelong_learning_bench) and samples have been labeled by some means such as manual labeling.
 The core concern of this module is how to use unknown task samples (i.e., incremental class samples) to update the model.

 ![MDIL-SS](images/OSPP_MDIL-SS_6.png)

-The following diagram shows how the algorithm works in ianvs
+The following diagram shows how the algorithm works in ianvs.

 ![MDIL-SS](images/OSPP_MDIL-SS_8.png)

-### 3.2 Datasets
+### 3.2 Dataset

 This project will use three datasets, namely **Cityscapes**, **SYNTHIA**, and KubeEdge SIG AI's **Cloud-Robotics** dataset (**CS**, **SYN**, **CR**).